Abraham Hooke: Personal life

-Abraham Hooke was made a Warden of the Society of Merchant Ventures of Bristol in 1702, and retained the position in 1703, the year of his first slave trade.
-He was made the master or the head of the Society of Merchants in 1712, and was part of the group of men from this society that inherited land and property from the will of Edward Colston in 1708.
-Hooke was made sheriff of Bristol in 1706.
-In 1711, with help from Nathaniel Wade (a conspirator in the assassination attempt against King Charles II of England), Hooke helped fund a bridge in Bristol over the River Frome named "Traitors Bridge".
-In 1722 Hooke co-founded Stokes' Croft Endowed School, one of the oldest endowed schools in Bristol.
-He had at least one son named Andrew, who wrote a history of Bristol called Bristolia in 1748, had a doctorate in medicine, was a manager of a printing office in Bristol, and was part of the commission of the peace for Gloucestershire.
+Hooke joined the Society of Merchant Ventures in 1691 and was made a Warden of the society in 1702.
+He retained this position in 1703, the year of his first documented slave trade.
+In 1706, Hooke was made sheriff of Bristol and in 1711, with help from Nathaniel Wade (a conspirator in the assassination attempt against King Charles II of England), he helped fund a bridge in Bristol over the River Frome, which subsequently became known as 'Traitors Bridge'.
+Hooke was made Master of the Society of Merchant Venturers in 1712, and was part of the group of men from this society that inherited land and property from Edward Colston in 1721.
+In 1722, Hooke co-founded Stokes Croft Endowed School, one of the oldest endowed schools in Bristol.
+Abraham Hooke died in August 1731 and was buried in St James Churchyard, Bristol.